-This article takes you through the process of running an Analysis in MindBridge - beginning with the initial system setup all the way to running an Analysis.
+This article takes you through the process of running an analysis in MindBridge, from initial system setup to completing the analysis.

 Here is a visual representation of this process.

-STEP 1: Set up a Custom Account Grouping
+Step 1: Set up a new account grouping

-Custom Account Groupings are required in order to map the structure of your client's Chart of Accounts into MindBridge.
-This ensures Accounts are structured and presented in MindBridge in the context of your client's accounts.
+Account groupings are required in order to map the structure of your client's chart of accounts into MindBridge.
+This ensures accounts are structured and presented in MindBridge in the context of your client's accounts.

 There are 3 categories of libraries we recommend creating:

-- For-profit: You can decide to have libraries within this for particular industries if you wish
+- For-profit — You can set up libraries for particular industries

-- Filters: Filters are used when reviewing the results of an analysis – you have the ability to visualize the data displayed in the MindBridge Analytics Dashboards.
-This enables you to glean insights from what the data is telling you e.g. in an analysis, you can filter to look at a particular account, a transaction that occurred on a certain date, transactions of a particular amount range..etc.
+- Filters — Filters are used when reviewing the results of an analysis – you have the ability to visualize the data displayed in the MindBridge analytics dashboards.
+These enable you to glean insights from the data.
+For example, you can filter the analysis to look at a particular account, a transaction that occurred on a certain date, transactions of a particular amount range, etc.

-- Risk Scores: First let's talk about Control Points.
-Control points are the algorithms and analytics that power MindBridge's analytics capabilities.
+- Risk scores — Risk scores are constructed by different combinations of control points, which are the algorithms and analytics that power MindBridge's analytics capabilities.
 Each control point provides unique information about an entry/transaction in a ledger that could be of interest during an audit – think of it as a trigger raised by MindBridge about a particular transaction that may need to be reviewed.
 The Risk Score is an aggregate score that combines multiple control point results together to establish a numerical score between 0 and 100.
 The more control points that are triggered, the higher the risk score.

-The Organization represents each business/client/company/entity that you want to analyze.
-The Organization houses all of your client's engagements (audit analysis), account mappings, and any other data you've uploaded into MindBridge for a particular client.
+The organization represents each business/client/company/entity that you want to analyze.
+The organization houses all of your client's engagements (audit analysis), account mappings, and any other data you have imported into MindBridge for a particular client.

-Housed within an Organization, the Engagement represents a service or activity your performed for the client.
-E.g. if you are doing an audit for FY20 for Company ABC, the Engagement would be ABC-1 FY20.
+Housed within an organization, the engagement represents a service or activity you performed for the client.
+For example, if you are doing an audit for FY20 for Company ABC, the engagement would be ABC-1 FY20.

-Start by entering an Engagement name and selecting the Library you just created – this is critical because once you create the Library you cannot go back and change it.
+Enter an engagement name and select the library you just created.
+This is critical — once you select the library you cannot change it.

 - Prior period data (if it was in the engagement)